 Creates a broad new category of civil liability for “riot boosters,” and establishes a fund to collect money recovered from “rioters” and “riot boosters” in civil lawsuits.
 Governor Kristi Noem indicated that the law would allow the state to “go after… funders” of disruptive protests related to the construction of pipelines, as well as the money that supports such protests, and “cut it off at the source.”
 The law newly defines a “riot booster” to include (among other things) a person or organization that does not participate in a riot themselves but who “directs, advises, encourages, or solicits other persons participating in the riot to acts of force or violence.”
 It is unclear what might constitute encouragement or advice to carry out an act of force, such that an individual who shouts encouragement on the sidelines of a disruptive protest, or organizations that provide advice about how to conduct a protest that is peaceful but disruptive, might be implicated.
 The law also provides that a person or organization is liable for “riot boosting” if they engage in it personally “or through any employee, agent, or subsidiary.”
 The law would make anyone or organization convicted of “riot boosting” liable for extensive civil damages to the state or a third party, including punitive damages—regardless of the individual or organization’s actual culpability in costs incurred.
 The law would also create a cause of action against those who fund persons who commit unlawful acts during a riot.
 However, the relevant provision is unclear and could be used to hold funders liable even when they did not know the person they funded was going to commit an unlawful act.
 Accordingly, individuals, organizations, and funders could be held liable for substantial amounts of money for any involvement in a disruptive protest.

-According to High Country News and the Dakota Free Press, TransCanada worked with SD Governor Kristi Noem on the legislative package that included SB 189.
+As reported by High Country News, SD Governor Kristi Noem promised to give TransCanada a "seat at the table" to help with details of the bill, at 3:23 in the video, below. on the legislative package that included SB 189.
 TransCanada donated $10,000 to Governor Noem's inauguration.

 2017 SB 176